wg-osr/walkerga.github.io/class/mu_wizard2.md

 </b></summary>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; *Burned like its author, yet somewhat still readable.*
 - You cannot be burned by flames smaller than a bonfire.
 - Each time you study this book, choose a sin.
-No mortal can see that sin in you.
+No mortal can see that sin in your personality.
 - Roll 1D4, you gain the following spell: 1.
 [Bind](/2020/11/12/bind/), 2.
 [Illusion of Youth](/2020/11/12/illusion-of-youth/), 3.
 [Red Hands of Wrath](/2020/11/12/red-hands-of-wrath/), 4.
 [Zizanny](/2020/11/12/zizanny/)
 ###### *Inspired by [Wonders & Wickedness](https://www.drivethrurpg.com/product/145647/Wonder--Wickedness)'s Diabolism and the Warlock from [Oblidisideryptch](https://oblidisideryptch.blogspot.com/2019/03/osr-class-warlock.html).*
 </details>